rtsketo/SakuraStats-PC/README.md

 ## Usage
 ##### To avoid missing a war, the app should run at least once in 18 days.
-1) Make sure the files are the proper directory (see below).
+1) Make sure the files are in the proper directory (see below).

 2) Run the app with this command, adding your clans' hashtags: